uscensusbureau/citysdk/docs/citysdk.ckan.md

 **request**

-The following is a example request object:
+The following is an example request object:

         var request = {
             "url": 'catalog.opendata.city',